SETI/rms-opus/opus/import/docs/opus_id_format.md

 | McDonald 2.7-meter    | `mcd2m7` |
 | Palomar 200-inch Cass | `pal5m08` |

+The `uranus_occs_earthbased` bundle refers to the telescope `caha.1m23` but this is not a valid telescope name.
+We map it to be the same as `caha-calar_alto.1m23`.

 ## Instrument Names and Observation Details (non-Occultation)